Suggestions for how to look after your mental health during the pandemic

 - Helping adults (18-64) manage symptoms of stress, anxiety, worry and low mood.

 - Managing pain

 There are specific courses for Indigenous Australians, young people and people over 60.

-Cost: In response to the coronavirus pandemic, all course fees waived until the end of April 2020 (usually $59).
-If you need online mental health support in relation to the transport accident, we can fund access to This Way Up.
+Cost: If you need online mental health support in relation to your transport accident, we can fund access to This Way Up.
 You will need to register and pay for the course and then send us your receipt for reimbursement.
 In addition, a number of short wellbeing courses are available for free in response to the COVID-19 pandemic.

 A referral can be obtained from your GP or other mental health professional.
 Your GP can register online and prescribe a course that’s right for you.

 Using cognitive behavioural therapy principles, This Way Up offers proven online courses for conditions such as depression, anxiety, post-traumatic stress disorder (PTSD), mindfulness, chronic pain, social phobia, panic and agoraphobia and Obsessive Compulsive Disorder (OCD).

 You can also access self-help courses on your own.